PolicarpoBatistaUliana/UEC/README.md

 #### Ulianov Elliptical Encryption Model

+The **Ulianov Elliptical Encryption Model (UEC)** is an advanced asymmetric encryption framework that leverages high-precision arithmetic (using the `mpmath` library) and Pi-based calculations to significantly increase cryptographic complexity and security.
+Unlike traditional models that rely on integer arithmetic, UEC uniquely operates entirely with real-number calculations.

+---

+#### Asymmetric Encryption Models

+An evolution of the UEC model over RSA is its full support for both fundamental modes of asymmetric cryptography:

+---

+##### Model 1: Public-Key Encryption, Private-Key Decryption

+* **Purpose**: Secure data storage.
+Anyone can encrypt data using the public key, but only the private key owner can decrypt and read the data.
+* **Typical Use Case**: Confidential communication where only the intended recipient should have access to the information.
+  **Note**: RSA is limited to this encryption mode.

+---

+##### Model 2: Private-Key Encryption, Public-Key Decryption

+* **Purpose**: Digital signature.
+Only the holder of the private key can encrypt (i.e., sign) the data, and anyone with the public key can verify its authenticity.
+* **Typical Use Case**: Signing documents to ensure integrity, authenticity, and non-repudiation.
+  **Note**: RSA does not support this mode directly.
+It relies on cryptographic workarounds to simulate digital signatures.

+The UEC model, however, naturally supports this form of encryption and even allows the data to remain encrypted using a private key while the corresponding public key:

+* Can be **kept hidden** or
+* **Distributed only to a select group**, or
+* **Released later**, such as posthumously in the case of a will.

+For instance, a user could sign a will using a newly generated private key, while the public key remains stored with a trusted law firm.
+After the person's death, the key is released (along with a certificate verifying its authenticity), enabling anyone to validate and decrypt the content.

+This method allows sensitive messages to be published in public view (e.g., on a shared website), while only people with access to the restricted public key can read the content encrypted with the private key.

+By contrast, in RSA, the signed message remains visible, and the public key is used only to validate the signature—not to keep the content itself encrypted.

+---

+#### Ulianov Elliptical Encryption Model

 The **Ulianov Elliptical Encryption Model** is an advanced asymmetric encryption framework leveraging high-precision arithmetic (via the `mpmath` library) and Pi-based calculations to enhance complexity and cryptographic security.
 This model uniquely uses real-number arithmetic rather than traditional integer-based cryptographic methods.

 #### Asymmetric Encryption Models
+An evolution of the UEC model in relation to the RSA model is that it fully supports the two possibilities that exist in asymmetric cryptography:

 ##### Model 1: Public-Key Encryption, Private-Key Decryption

 - **Purpose**: Secure data storage.
 Anyone can encrypt data using the public key, but only the owner of the private key can decrypt and read the data.
 - **Typical Use Case**: Confidential data exchange where the recipient is the sole entity authorized to access the information.
+Note: The RSA model only performs this type of encryption.

 ##### Model 2: Private-Key Encryption, Public-Key Decryption

 - **Purpose**: Digital signature.
 Only the holder of the private key can encrypt (sign) the data, ensuring authenticity when verified with the public key.
 - **Typical Use Case**: Digital signing of documents to guarantee authenticity and non-repudiation.
+Note: The RSA model does not perform this type of encryption, requiring some tricks to generate digital signatures.
+The UEC model opens up the possibility of keeping data encrypted with a private key hidden and can generate a signature scheme with a public key of limited use or that will remain hidden for a certain period of time.
+This would be very useful, for example, in the case of a will where the person signs the document with a new private key, while the public key is hidden (for example, with a law firm) to be revealed only after the person's death (along with the appropriate certificate that proves that it is a valid public key).
+This way, all heirs can receive a copy of the will but will only be able to open it when the public key is known.
+This also allows the leader of a group or organization to distribute public keys only to people within the group.
+The generated messages can be generated on a page with free access, but only those who have this "public key" with limited access will be able to read the content of the message encrypted with a private key.
+Note that in the RSA case the message is open and the public key is needed only to confirm the signature but does not hide the content that was signed.

 #### Program Workflow